mkeke/c64-basic-converter/readme.md

     - [ ] detect and report undefined constants
     - [ ] detect and report generated lines longer than 80 chars.
     - [ ] add included files to watch list
-- [ ] optional config block on top of master file
+- [ ] define default param values in config block
-    - [ ] config: set preferred steps between line numbers (1, 5, 10, ..)
-    - [ ] config: toggle autostart emulator
-    - [ ] config: toggle warp mode

 No, there will be no validation of the actual BASIC code! :-D